 It is a good idea to revise the same vocabulary at the start of the next lesson.

-How do you define honesty?
+How do you form new habits?

 New Vocabulary Questions: